 Once you know your dog does OK with a certain protein source, take advantage of sales.
 Buy as much meat as you can reasonably afford and store, especially when it’s on sale.

 Turkeys are often on sale after Thanksgiving, one reader mentioned on That Mutt’s Facebook page.
 Chicken and beef are often on sale after the Fourth of July, another reader suggested.

 My husband even noticed how the price of supermarket beef goes down in our area at the start of Christmas break.
 We assume this is because 15,000 college students leave town and therefore stores have fewer people to buy the meat.

 It’s generally cheaper to buy whole chickens or turkeys than it is to buy chicken thighs or chicken breasts or organ meat separately.
-You can chop the carcass into smaller portions yourself.
-You may want to invest in a good knife that will cut chicken bones.
+You can chop or grind the carcass into smaller portions yourself if you want.

 Also, just ask the workers when you can get the best deals.
 Grocery stores often get their shipments in on a regular schedule and sales may follow a pattern.